 We’re doing non-photography stuff and can’t edit around the clock

-They won’t even mention to you or post anywhere online that they have a regular office job besides wedding photography.
+They won’t even mention to you or post anywhere online that they have a regular job besides wedding photography.

 I really feel for them, because they have to fit the same editing process into a much busier schedule.
 When do they sleep?!

 Backlogs are baked into reality of photographing weddings